rbei-etas/busmaster/Sources/CAN_Vector_XL/EXTERNAL_INCLUDE/Readme.txt

 http://www.vector.com/portal/medien/vector_informatik/TC_Website_01.pdf

 Conclusion:
-A download.bat is provided to automate the task of downloading and installing the API include files.
+A download_api.bat is provided to automate the task of downloading and installing the API include files.

 Distribution of driver library as part of the installer